Learning New Concepts, Remembering the Old: Continual Learning for Multimodal Concept Bottleneck Models: Experiments and Results

-In contrast, the CONCIL model maintains a relatively stable level of performance throughout the training process.
-It consistently achieves higher average accuracy and exhibits a much lower forgetting rate compared to the baseline.
-This stability and consistency in performance across different phases highlight the superior capabilities of CONCIL in managing the trade-off between learning new tasks and retaining old knowledge.
+In stark contrast, the CONCIL model maintains a remarkably stable and high level of performance throughout the entire continual learning process.
+It consistently achieves substantially higher average accuracy and exhibits a significantly lower forgetting rate compared to the baseline.
+This unparalleled stability and consistency in performance across different phases highlight the superior capabilities of CONCIL in effectively managing the inherent trade-off between learning new tasks and robustly retaining old knowledge, an essential characteristic for robust multimodal AI systems deployed in dynamic environments.

-Furthermore, the visualizations in Figure~\ref{visual-CONCIL_1} offer additional insights into the performance dynamics of both models across different phases.
-It is evident that CONCIL consistently outperforms the baseline in both concept and class accuracy, maintaining high levels of performance even as the complexity of the tasks increases.
+Furthermore, the detailed visualizations in Figure~\ref{visual-CONCIL_1} in Appendix offer additional insights into the performance dynamics of both models across individual concepts and classes per phase.
+It is patently clear that CONCIL consistently outperforms the baseline in both concept and class accuracy, maintaining exceptionally high levels of performance even as the complexity and diversity of the multimodal concept-attribute tasks increase.
+This visual evidence strongly supports the quantitative findings in Table~\ref{CONCIL_table} and reinforces CONCIL's effectiveness.